Venoco’s Platform Holly Oil Expansion Scheme

 - Goal: To prevent the first new or expanded oil lease offshore CA since the 1969 Oil Spill

 - Clients Get Oil Out!, Sierra Club, Los Padres Chapter, Citizens Planning Association

-For more than 50 years, Platform Holly has stood off the coast of UCSB and Ellwood Mesa but in April, 2017, Venoco announced to the State Lands Commission that as part of its bankruptcy proceedings, it was giving up its rights to existing leases, to its effort to expand drilling in State Waters, to Lease 421 on the Ellwood Pier, and to the Ellwood Onshore Facility (EOF).
-This means in the not too distant future, our coastal horizon will be free of the massive Platform Holly, and the Santa Barbara Channel and communities in and around Goleta will no longer be at risk of spills and other toxic failures from the platform.
+Platform Holly has stood off the coast of UCSB and Ellwood Mesa for more than 50 years.
+In April, 2017, Venoco announced to the State Lands Commission that as part of its bankruptcy proceedings, it was giving up its leases.
+This means that in the not too distant future, our coastal horizon will be free of the massive Platform Holly, and the Santa Barbara Channel and surrounding communities will no longer be at risk of spills and other toxic failures from the platform.
 The associated Ellwood Onshore Facility, that was used for processing Holly’s oil and gas, will also be shut down and removed.

 EDC and our clients have worked since at least 2001 against the controversial Venoco project, which would have allowed Venoco to slant drill more than four miles into the California Coastal Sanctuary.
 At various times, the oil company used Platform Holly for acid well stimulation (acidizing), using a blend of highly toxic chemicals to break down the rock formations.

 Platform Holly will be decommissioned and the Ellwood Onshore Facility will likely be closed and begin to transition to an area for public recreation as it is zoned to be.
 EDC will work on behalf of our clients and the community to make sure that all of Venoco’s facilities are completely removed, and the environment is restored to a natural, safe condition.